-Prerequisite: HD 218 Cognitive Development: How Children Learn or equivalent course work in theories of cognitive development.
+Prerequisite: HD 520 Cognitive Theory into Practice or equivalent course work in theories of cognitive development.

 ED 221 3 UNITS CURRICULUM DEVELOPMENT: MATHEMATICS

 An integrative approach to elementary mathematics curriculum, from experiential concrete manipulation to abstract symbolization and concept development.
 The purpose is to connect theory and practice within a climate of excitement, freedom, openness and ease.
 Participants will explore the elements of physical and psychosocial environments, classroom management, curriculum materials, and learning activities as they create their own frameworks for developmentally appropriate, child-centered curricula.
 Participants will experience the joy of discovery, the satisfaction of learning new skills, and the challenge of committing to the processes of imagination and inner growth.